-Each participant will also be automatically enrolled in a Target Challenge at the same time; the target is to achieve at least 300,000 total steps throughout the challenge.
-You can also keep your streak going by completing 8,500 steps per day.
-The challenge will run September 29 through October 31.
-Additional features include:
+Each participant will be automatically enrolled in a target challenge at the same time; the target is to achieve at least 133,000 total steps throughout the challenge.
+You can also keep your streak going by completing 7,000 steps per day.

 - Education: Look for content posted within MoveSpring throughout the challenge.
 View motivational tips and articles on various health topics.

-- Team Chat: Your team will have its designated chat room to provide support, social chatter, or friendly conversation to engage as a group.
-Note: Please follow the University's social media guidelines when chatting.
+- Team Chat: The team will have its designated chat room to provide support, social chatter, or friendly conversation to engage as a group.
+Note: Please follow NYU's social media guidelines when chatting.

-- Target: Concurrent with the overall challenge, you are encouraged to complete the target goal of 300,000 steps over the 30-day challenge.
+- Target: Concurrent with the overall challenge, you are encouraged to complete the target goal of 133,000 steps over the 19-day challenge.
 MoveSpring automatically calculates an ideal daily individual target to help you stay on track.

 - Notifications: When content is posted by the challenge administrator or someone posts within your team chat, a push notification will appear.
 You may also receive push notifications to remind you to sync your steps.
 You can adjust your push notification settings, but we encourage you to leave them turned on.